renatosantosti/node-ts-swagger-boilerplate/README.md

 ## Features
 - Provide TS configuration
-- Provide exemple Rest GET api
+- Provide examples for Rest GET Api
-- Provide Swagger documentation for GET api
+- Provide Swagger documentation for GET routers
-- Split routers, controllers and interfaces on diffents folter
+- Split routers, controllers and interfaces on different folders
 - And also you can run project as Docker container

 ## Installation